 We call Cortalus Atrox Toxoid a “lifestyle vaccine” because not every dog needs it, only those with certain lifestyles, access and temperaments.
 Outdoor, sporting breeds who wander far off trails would be good candidates.
 Also, we recommend the vaccine to any dogs that travel to areas with known rattlesnake populations (read more on this below).

-Unfortunately, the vaccine offers no protection against Coral, Cottonmouth or Eastern Diamondback bites (but luckily none of these are found in Upstate S.C.).
+Unfortunately, the vaccine offers no protection against Coral, Cottonmouth, or Mojave bites (but luckily none of these are found in Upstate S.C.).

 Where is my dog most at risk for snake bites?